There’s no episode this week, but we know you need your fix. How about trying one of these eight podcasts, video series, and websites we like?

 By all rights, the last year should have been a very hard one for a news and opinion website that covers food and restaurant culture.
-But the folks at Eater have done some of their best work during the pandemic, tackling tough and developing topics like ghost kitchens and the negative externalities of delivery culture.
+The folks at Eater rose to the challenge and have done some of their best work during the pandemic, tackling tough topics like ghost kitchens and the negative externalities of delivery culture.
 (While still finding time for topics nearer and dearer to our hearts, including the best bread you can use to make a Philly cheesesteak.)

 In December 2020, Google fired computer scientist Timnit Gebru for daring to question some of their assumptions about the ethics of AI.
 The story highlights Google’s failure to “do good” and also raises some serious questions about accountability in the tech industry in general.
 The MIT Technology Review and its “In Machines We Trust” podcast have been covering the story in a series of excellent articles and podcasts that deserves some accolades.